jundalisay/spblist/content/en/social/cycles/germany.md

 - Norway has state-owned corporations needed for energy and a strong industrial base
 - the welfare state is the opposite of the hierarchal Roman system and American laissez-faire

-Until Germany has returned to its natural Germanic vibration, there should be no coalition government.
+Until Germany has returned to its natural Germanic vibration*, there should be no coalition government.
 This is because a coalition might respect the Roman vibration when it should be subdued.

+{{< n n="All Superphysics solutions ultimately aim at finding one's core inherent vibration, as the Socratic 'true nature' or dharma" >}}

 The tariffs imposed by Trump on Germany is actually a good thing because it will correctly cut off or reduce the American vibration.